 • death

-• Should the employee leave their employment within two years of commencement, the Payroll department will calculate the amount owing, and a request will be submitted to the Finance department to raise an invoice.
+The payroll department will calculate the amount owing, and arrange deduction from the final salary or a request will be submitted to the Finance department to raise an invoice and cease any future payments.

-• If an employee already in receipt of a Welcome Bonus moves from one service area to another role which is also eligible for any Welcome Bonus scheme, they cannot carry their incentive over with them, even if both roles would normally be eligible for a Welcome Bonus to be applied.
-In this instance, they would no longer be able to continue receiving payments for the previous role, and would need to return all or a proportion of monies paid up to that point.
+If an employee already in receipt of a Welcome Bonus moves from one service area to another role which is also eligible for any Welcome Bonus scheme, they cannot carry their incentive over with them, even if both roles would normally be eligible for a Welcome Bonus to be applied.
+In this instance, they would no longer be able to continue receiving payments for the previous role, and would need to return all of monies paid up to that point if they move within the first six months in line with the repayment clause.

 Will I pay tax on the Welcome Bonus?